jayantsingh123/course-dbt/greenery/README_WEEK4.md

                         from products_snapshot);

-  The products whose inventory change include,
+  The products whose inventory change include; Philodendron, Pothos, Bamboo, Monstera, String of pearls, and ZZ plant.

-      - Philodendron,

-      - Pothos,

-      - Bamboo,

-      - Monstera,

-      - String of pearls, and

-      - ZZ plant.

   - Now that we have 3 weeks of snapshot data, can you use the inventory changes to determine which products had the most fluctuations in inventory?
 Did we have any items go out of stock in the last 3 weeks?